Juan-Moctezuma/Passive_Investing_Analysis_-_Predictive_Modelling/README.md

 <b>Click the following link to see PowerPoint Presentation Summary (PDF format):</b> https://github.com/Juan-Moctezuma/Passive_Investing_Analysis_-_Predictive_Modelling/blob/main/Analysis_%26_Prediction_Summary.pdf

+### What can this Github repository offer you?
+1. Jupyter notebooks contain the code or script that may allow you to perform your own analysis.
+Note that Python 3 is the language used in this project.
+2. Cleaned or manipulated historical data source compiled in one Excel file available for download.
+3. Financial data storytelling template available for download (1 Excel file as well).
+4. Individual price analysis for each of the analyzed index funds (12 Excel files) available for download.

 ### Jupyter Notebook Links
 The following bullet points list the Jupyter Notebooks containing the Python code with splitted steps, details that are not included in the powerpoint presentation, and comments: <br/>
 * <b>Notebook 1 - Large Blend Financial Analysis</b> : https://github.com/Juan-Moctezuma/Passive_Investing_Analysis_-_Predictive_Modelling/blob/main/Part1-Large_Blend_Fund_Category-Financial_Analysis.ipynb